-Establishing your business as a Benefit Corporation offers many benefits for a socially conscious enterprise, but there are several legal and administrative requirements to be aware of before taking the leap.
+Establishing your business as one offers many benefits for a socially conscious enterprise, but there are several legal and administrative requirements to be aware of before taking the leap.

 First, much like a nonprofit, Benefit Corporations in California have a “general public purpose” baked into their corporate DNA.
 They can also have a specific purpose – which can include concerns like preserving the environment, promoting economic opportunity, or improving human health.

 In addition to this third-party review, they must also report annually to detail how they have pursued their public benefit purpose.
-Within 120 days after the end of each fiscal year, a Benefit Corporation is required to publish a Benefit Report, which states how the Benefit Corporation performed that year on a social and environmental axis.
+Within 120 days after the end of each fiscal year, the business is required to publish a Benefit Report, which states how the business performed that year on a social and environmental axis

 For Purpose Law Group has been at the leading edge of the Social Enterprise movement, advising and representing entrepreneurs establishing their businesses as Benefit Corporations and Social Purpose Corporations (previously Flexible Purpose Corporations) since the corporate form first became available.